 Cruise the Sheltered Waters of the Salish Sea, the World's Best Place to See Orcas

 In the inland channels of the Salish Sea, marine life flourishes.
 Pods of sleek orcas cruise in search of salmon off our bow.
 Seals break the surface to watch us with bright eyes as we paddle kayaks alongside.
 Humpback whales breach into the air, landing with a mighty splash.
 Along this maze of protected sounds and fjords, thick forests blanket coastal mountains in deep evergreen.
 Bald eagles perch atop firs and cedars to survey the scattered islands, strewn like emeralds in the sapphire sea.
 Though an international boundary crosses it, the Salish Sea is a singular ecosystem that includes Washington’s San Juan Islands as well as Canada's Gulf Islands and the Strait of Georgia.
-Aboard the National Geographic Quest, journey into this wild realm that is the ancient home of the Coast Salish people who have lived in harmony with its natural bounty for millennia.
+Aboard our small expedition ship, journey into this wild realm that is the ancient home of the Coast Salish people who have lived in harmony with its natural bounty for millennia.

 Kayak, hike and cruise by expedition landing craft to explore rocky coastlines and encounter rich marine life in the San Juans, Gulf Islands and Desolation Sound